-The following table sets forth the significant components of deferred tax assets and liabilities for China operations:
+The following table sets forth the significant components of deferred tax assets and liabilities for the Group:

-As of December 31,
+As of Dec ember mber 31,

-2017 2018
+2018 2019

-(In thou sands)
+(In tho usand 5)

 Deferred tax assets:

-Net operating loss carry forwards \$ 10,280 \$ 4,180
+Net operating loss carry forwards \$ 4,180 \$ 5,515

-Less: valuation allowance (10,280) (4,180)
+Less: valuation allowance (4,180) (5,515)

-Depreciation, accounts receivable, accrued and other liabilities 19,931 25,327
+Depreciation, accounts receivable, accrued and other liabilities 25,327 42,932

-Less: valuation allowance (11,629) (13,419)
+Less: valuation allowance (13,419) (26,472)

-Net deferred tax assets (included in other assets) \$ 8,302 \$ 11,908
+Net deferred tax assets (included in other assets) \$ 11,908 \$ 16,460

 Deferred tax liabilities:

-Acquired intangible assets \$ 129 \$ 2,310
+Acquired intangible assets \$ 2,310 \$ 1,793

-Depreciation 527 702
+Depreciation 702 1,044

-Investment gain 9,565
+Investment gain 9,565 31,135

-Others 1,224
+-

-Total deferred tax liabilities \$ 1,880 \$ 12,577
+Total deferred tax liabilities \$ 12,577 \$ 33,972

 Valuation allowance is provided against deferred tax assets when the Group determines that it is more likely than not that the deferred tax assets will not be utilized in the future.
 In making such determination, the Group considered factors including (i) future reversals of existing taxable temporary differences; (ii) future taxable income exclusive of reversing temporary differences and carry forwards; and (iii) tax planning strategies.
-The valuation allowance on deferred tax assets as of December 31, 2017 and 2018 was \$21.9 million and \$17.6 million, respectively.
-The change in valuation allowance was primarily due to bad debt expenses, investment impairment charges, as well as the expiration of net operating loss carry forward.
+The valuation allowance on deferred tax assets as of December 31, 2018 and 2019 was \$17.6 million and \$32.0 million, respectively.
+The change in valuation allowance was primarily due to bad debt expenses and investment impairment charges/fair value change of investments.
 Historically, deferred tax assets were valued using the statutory rate of 25%.
-As of December 31, 2017 and 2018, the Group had net operating loss carry forwards for China operations totaling \$41.1 million and \$16.7 million, respectively, for which full valuation allowance was provided.
-In 2018, \$18.6 million of the net operating loss carry forwards expired and none was utilized.
-As of December 31, 2018, the net operating loss resulting from the Company's carve-out from SINA has fully expired.
-Net operating loss carry forwards for China operations as of December 31, 2018 will expire, if unused, in the years ending December 31, 2019 through December 31, 2023.
+As of December 31, 2018 and 2019, the Group had net operating loss carry forwards for China operations totaling \$16.7 million and \$22.1 million, respectively, for which full valuation allowance was provided as the Group anticipates that it is more likely than not that these net operating losses may not be utilized based on its estimate of the operation performance of these PRC entities.
+Net operating loss carry forwards for China operations as of December 31, 2019 will expire, if unused, in the years ending December 31, 2020 through December 31, 2024.

-9. Related Party Transactions
+10. Related Party Transactions